-Pulmonology is the branch of medical sciences that deals with the study of the respiratory system.
-It also covers the study of the normal physiology of our respiratory system, diseases of the lungs and respiratory tract, and the treatment of these diseases based on clinical and laboratory diagnosis.
+Pulmonology is the branch of medical sciences that studies the respiratory system.
+It also covers the normal physiology of the respiratory system, diseases of the lungs and respiratory tract, and the treatment of these diseases based on clinical and laboratory diagnosis.

 Oxygen, a must for human life, is supplied to our bodies by the respiratory system.

 Oxygen is something we can’t live without.
-We need oxygen at the metabolic level to provide us with the fuel that we need for all the functions in our bodies.
-Lungs are the organs that are responsible for oxygen supply.
-This oxygen then reaches the tissue level and serves as a source of metabolic reactions occurring everywhere in the human body.
+We need oxygen at the metabolic level to provide the fuel we need for all our bodily functions.
+Lungs are the organs responsible for oxygen supply.
+This oxygen then reaches the tissue level and is a source of metabolic reactions everywhere in the human body.

 Diagnosis of lung diseases